top of page

 3. Internal APIs

-The most common issues that many organizations face with internal APIs are the adoption of multiple APIs to access the same data and the lack of documentation around those APIs, leading to time wasted for incomplete data sets.
+The most common issues that many organizations face are the adoption of multiple APIs to access the same data and the lack of documentation around those APIs, leading to time wasted for incomplete data sets.
 Since these APIs are intended for internal use only, authentication and security measures are typically limited, but this is certainly not to say it should be overlooked.

 4. Composite APIs